-Antibiotics: Types, Classification, List, Safety
+Antibiotics: 10 Types, Classification, List, Examples

 The first modern-day antibiotic was used in 1936.
 Before antibiotics, 30 percent of all deaths were caused by bacterial infections.
 Thanks to antibiotics, previously fatal infections are curable.
 Today, antibiotics are still powerful, life-saving medications for people with certain serious infections.
 They can also prevent less-serious infections from becoming serious.
 Most antibiotics are only available with a prescription from your doctor.
 Some antibiotic creams and ointments are available over the counter.